 Understanding what a decorator is and knowing where to use one are two different skills.
+The @decorator syntax was introduced in Python 2.4 via PEP 318 as a cleaner way to apply transformations to functions at the point of definition.
 This article covers ten practical decorator patterns that solve real problems in Python codebases: measuring performance, logging function calls, caching expensive computations, validating inputs, limiting call frequency, enforcing permissions, retrying failures, restricting instantiation, flagging deprecated code, and tracing execution flow.
 Each example includes a complete, copy-ready implementation.

 1. Execution Timing